-Markdown Pages with front-matter YAML
+Markdown Pages with front matter

-Pages must be markdown files with a
+Page content must be contained in markdown files with a

-.md extension and YAML or TOML front-matter:
+.md extension and use YAML or TOML front matter:

 For example -